williamchrisp/dojo-weather-infra/README.md

 * Create GitHub Secrets in your repository for `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` if using temporary credentials.
 * Push local changes to the GitHub repos master branch, which should trigger the Github deploy workflow, and deploy the s3 bucket.
 Remember to review tf plan and approve apply.
 * Create a pull request to merge master changes to destroy branch.
 Merge changes to trigger the Github destroy workflow deleting the s3 bucket.
 Remember to review the tf speculative plan and approve destroy.
-* You can list s3 bucket in the APAC Dev account by running `make list_bucket` locally within the repo clone, to check bucket creation and removal.
+* You can run the build locally by using the make commands below within the repo clone.
+If you want to check the bucket creation you can use `make list_bucket`.

 Keep reading for in-depth details.